This guide is designed to help systems programmers quickly configure z/OS - OpenSSH.

 z/OS Communications Server syslogd

 facility using a local UNIX datagram socket (

 IBM FTPD, TELNETD, IDS, and other z/OS Comm Server applications use syslogd for logging and tracing as well.
-Although some of these z/OS Comm Server applications will log to the z/OS console if syslogd is not running, IBM Ported Tools SSHD server will not.
+Although some of these z/OS Comm Server applications will log to the z/OS console if syslogd is not running, the OpenSSH SSHD server will not.
 Therefore, it is important to have syslogd running in local mode (-i) so that SSHD server log messages are available.

 Starting with z/OS 1.11, significant enhancements were made to syslogd -

 The OpenSSH SSHD server by default will log all messages